 The school may require documentation explaining the reason for the student's absence.
-In the event of any absence, the student's parent or guardian is required to call the

-In the event of any absence, the student's parent of guardian is required to call the school at 768-3866 before 9:00 a.m. to explain the reason for the absence.
+In the event of any absence, the student's parent or guardian is required to call the school at 768-3866 before 9:00 a.m. to explain the reason for the absence.
 If a call has not been made to the school by 9:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
 If the parent or guardian cannot be contacted, the student will be required to submit a signed note from the parent or guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
 Upon request of the parent or guardian, the reason for an absence will be kept confidential.
 Tardiness Arriving tardy to school or class is not permitted.
 Students are expected to be on time each day.
 Punctuality is an important work ethic in our society and a habit that the school and the parents must strive to make a part of each student's character and lifestyle.
 If a student is frequently tardy, parents will be contacted by a teacher or administrator in an effort to resolve the problem.
 For purposes of attendance, a student more than five minutes late to a class without a valid excuse will have an unexcused absence for that class.

 A student that is tardy to school for their first class of the day will be sent to the office.
 The principal will assign a detention if the tardiness is determined to be unexcused.
 Examples of unexcused tardies to school are overslept, car trouble, missed the bus, etc...
 Students are expected to be in class when the bell rings.
 A student that receives an unexcused tardy to any class period will be assigned a detention by the classroom teacher.
+Truancy - Chronic Truancy Student attendance is critical to the learning process.
+Truancy is therefore a serious issue and will be dealt with in a serious manner by the school and district.